Yay you for reaching out! That’s wonderful!

-The absolute BEST way to set up an appointment with one of us is to click on the orange and white “Schedule Now” button.
+The absolute BEST way to set up an appointment with one of us is to click on the “Schedule Now” button.
 Or click on this sentence.
 This way you can see our availability for the next several weeks and request to reserve your spot to meet with us for your very first appointment.
 Eeek!
 We are so thrilled you are reaching out.
 Yes, this is Dr. Abigail Weissman with her signature enthusiasm.
 Dr. Camilla Williams would also be thrilled but in calm, less bouncy way.

 The next best way to reach us is through email at firstname.lastname@example.org .

 The other way to be in touch is through the phone at 619-403-5578.

 If you become a client, you will have the option to download our HIPAA compliant phone system’s app and connect with us there but as a potential client, really, the best way to reach us is through setting up a first appointment or emailing us.